-(a) The Appeals Committee shall perform, as delegate of the Board, the activities described in By-Law 5.1(h).

-- (b) An Appeals Committee shall be appointed on a case by case basis (with the consent of the nominees in each case) by the ICM in conjunction with the Chair National Disciplinary Panel from persons who are National Disciplinary Panel members, at least two (2) of whom shall (if applicable) be appointees of the relevant Division (if any) to which the Member concerned is attached.
-The quorum for an Appeals Committee hearing and Determination shall be three (3) persons comprising the Chair of the National Chair Panel or his or her nominee or, if no Chair be appointed, a member of the National Chair Panel (who shall chair proceedings) plus at least two members of the National Disciplinary Panel. - (c) An Appeals Committee may at any time commission by sub-delegation to an ICM the whole or any part of the Disciplinary Procedures in respect of a Complaint. - (d) An Appeals Committee shall deal expeditiously with any Complaint referred to it by making a Determination after reviewing a report on the matter and presiding over a hearing upon notice to the Member concerned.
+- (a) An Appeals Committee shall perform, as delegate of the Board, the activities described in By-Law 5.1B(h). - (b) An Appeals Committee shall be appointed on a case by case basis (with the consent of the nominees in each case) by the MPC or an ICM in conjunction with the Chair of the National Chair Panel from persons who are National Disciplinary Panel members. - (c) The quorum for an Appeals Committee hearing and Determination shall be three (3) persons comprising the Chair of the National Chair Panel or his or her nominee or, if no Chair be appointed, a member of the National Chair Panel (who shall chair proceedings) plus at least two members of the National Disciplinary Panel. - (d) An Appeals Committee shall deal expeditiously with any Complaint referred to it by making a Determination after reviewing a report on the matter and presiding over a hearing upon notice to the Member concerned.

-5.13 Conduct of Tribunals
+5.14 Conduct of Tribunals

-- (a) A Tribunal shall always be constituted of an uneven number of persons and conducted under direction of a Chair. - (b) No person may serve upon more than one Tribunal concurrently. - (c) No person may serve upon more than one Tribunal in respect of the same Complaint. - (d) Every Tribunal, other than one constituted by an ICM, shall be assisted by a PCO and/or ICM, and a PCO or ICM (or counsel other than in the case of an OPT) may present the case to answer against the Member concerned.
-For the removal of doubt, nothing in By-Laws 5.13(b) or (c) prohibit the same PCO or ICM from assisting more than one Tribunal concurrently nor more than one Tribunal in respect of the same Complaint. - (e) Referral of a Complaint to a Tribunal shall be effected by service upon the Member concerned at least fifteen (15) Business Days prior to the proposed hearing date of: - a notice in such form from time to time approved by the MPC specifying details of: - A. the time, date and place appointed for the hearing; - B. the proposed composition of the Tribunal; and - C. particulars of the case to answer the subject of the Complaint by reference to the particular provisions of the Constitution, By-Laws, Code of Professional Conduct or Technical Standards alleged to have been breached by the Member; together with - (ii) a copy of the evidentiary and any other materials intended to be placed before the Tribunal in support of the allegations in the Complaint. - (f) Service upon a Member of all materials referred to in By-Law 5.13(e) may not be effected by facsimile but shall be effected: - (i) if by delivery in person (which for the purposes of this By-Law 5.14 shall include leaving the materials with a person apparently above the age of 16 years: - A. at the residential address of that Member; or - B. in the apparent employment of an entity with which that Member is Affiliated apparently occupying (exclusively or otherwise) any business premises), by a person licensed to serve process in the place in which service is to be effected; and and, in the absence of any prior acknowledgement or other response from or appearance by the Member at the appointed hearing, the matter cannot proceed to be heard unless the Tribunal is satisfied on the balance of probabilities that the materials have been brought to the attention of the Member concerned.
+- (a) A Tribunal shall be validly constituted if a quorum be present and shall be conducted under the direction of a Chair. - (b) No person may serve upon more than one Tribunal concurrently. - (c) No person may serve upon more than one Tribunal in respect of the same Complaint. - (d) Every Tribunal, other than one constituted by the MPC or an ICM, may be assisted by a PCO and/or ICM, and the MPC, an ICM or a PCO (or legal counsel other than in the case of an OPT) may present the case to answer against the Member concerned.
+For the removal of doubt, nothing in By-Laws 5.14(b) or (c) prohibit the same MPC, ICM or PCO from assisting more than one Tribunal concurrently nor more than one Tribunal in respect of the same Complaint. - (e) Referral of a Complaint to a Tribunal shall be effected by service upon the Member concerned at least fifteen (15) Business Days prior to the proposed hearing date of: - (i) a notice in such form from time to time approved by the MPC specifying details of: - A. the time, date and place appointed for the hearing; and - B. particulars of the case to answer the subject of the Complaint by reference to the particular provisions of the Constitution, By-Laws, Code of Professional Conduct or Technical Standards alleged to have been breached by the Member; together with - (ii) a copy of the evidentiary and any other materials intended to be placed before the Tribunal in support of the allegations in the Complaint. - (f) Service upon a Member of all materials referred to in By-Law 5.14(e) may not be effected by facsimile but shall be effected: - (i) if by delivery in person (which for the purposes of this By-Law 5.14 shall include leaving the materials with a person apparently above the age of 16 years): - A. at the residential address of that Member; or - B. in the apparent employment of an entity with which that Member is Affiliated apparently occupying (exclusively or otherwise) any business premises); or by a person licensed to serve process in the place in which service is to be effected; and and, in the absence of any prior acknowledgement or other response from or appearance by the Member at the appointed hearing, the matter cannot proceed to be heard unless the Tribunal is satisfied on the balance of probabilities that the materials have been properly served upon the Member concerned in accordance with this By-Law.